2021-2022 Tuition and Fees

-Tuition is based on the current rate for the 2020-2021 academic year.
-The information listed in the table below show costs before financial aid is applied.
-Please know, 99 percent of our incoming first-year students receive financial aid and so these costs will likely decrease depending on your financial aid award.
+Tuition is based on the current rate for the 2021-2022 academic year.
+The information listed in the table below detail costs before financial aid is applied.
+99% of our incoming first-year students receive financial aid and so these costs will likely decrease depending on your financial aid award.

 Please note, tuition rates may increase in future academic years.